gatling/gatling/src/docs/content/reference/current/core/check/index.md

 #### `findAll`

-Returns all the occurrences.
+Return all the occurrences.
 Only available on checks that can return multiple values.

 {{< include-code "findAll" java kt scala >}}

 #### `findRandom`

-Returns a random occurrence.
+Return a random occurrence.
 Only available on checks that can return multiple values.

 It comes in 2 flavors:
 * parameterless, identical to `findRandom(1)`